tarappo/fastlane-plugin-ipa_info/README.md

 ```

 ## About ipa_info

-show information of the info.plist file in the ipa file.
+show the Provisioning Profile and Certificate information in the ipa file.

 ## Action